harryheros/HarryWrt/README.md

 **HarryWrt** is a clean and stable OpenWrt firmware build, focused on reliability, performance, and long-term usability.

-This project is built on official **OpenWrt 24.10.5** sources and is designed for users who want a minimal but powerful base system with useful built-in tools and expanded storage space for future customization.
+Built on official **OpenWrt 24.10.5** sources, HarryWrt is designed for users who want a minimal but powerful base system with practical built-in tools and expanded storage space for future customization.

 ---